 The Company currently matches dollar for dollar participants' contributions up to 3% of the participants' gross income and a 50% match on the next 2% of gross income.
-There is no dollar limit regarding matched funds and the plan also calls for immediate vesting of the employer contribution component.
+The plan also calls for an immediate vesting of the employer contribution component.

-The amounts paid in matching contributions by the company for 2022 and 2021 were \$306 and \$319, respectively.
+The amounts paid in matching contributions by the company for 2023 and 2022 were \$255 and \$306, respectively.